 Melbourne Law School Mentor Program

 Mentors are drawn from the legal profession and beyond, reflecting the diverse interests of our students.
-Mentors participating in the program include senior representatives of the legal, corporate, government and community sectors.
+They are senior representatives of the legal, corporate, government and community sectors.
+Mentors are volunteers and are typically Melbourne Law School alumni.

 "One of the benefits of being a mentor is that it constantly challenges you as to how you do things and why you do them.
 That self awareness and self-analysis is invaluable.
 Having the opportunity to assist the growth and personal development of students is a privilege.
 I would strongly recommend that others consider being a mentor."